 Then only could I be free to love as Francis had.
 Emotional and instinctual satisfactions, I saw, were really the extra dividends of having love, offering love, and expressing a love appropriate to each relation of life.

-Plainly, I could not avail myself of God’s love until I was able to offer it back to Him by loving others as He would have me.
+Plainly, I could not avail myself of God’s love until I could offer it back to Him by loving others as He would have me.
 And I couldn’t possibly do that so long as I was victimized by false dependencies.

 While those words “absolute demand” may look like a gimmick, they were the ones that helped to trigger my release into my present degree of stability and quietness of mind, qualities which I am now trying to consolidate by offering love to others regardless of the return to me.